x-vin/covidcures/docs/src/allopathic.md

    - [Efficacy and safety of an antiviral Iota-Carrageenan nasal spray: a randomized, double-blind, placebo-controlled exploratory study in volunteers with early symptoms of the common cold; Ron Eccles et al.; Respiratory Research; Aug 10, 2010][406]
    - [Carrageenan- Health benefits, Side effects, Uses, Dose and Precautions][407]

-## 21. A reportedly very effective treatment to mitigate Covid-19, treat long-Covid as well as reverse inflammatory effects of vaccines:
+## 21. A reportedly very effective treatment to mitigate Covid-19, treat long-Covid as well as reverse inflammatory effects of vaccines

 **Dr. Dmitry Kats' Niacin + Melatonin therapy: The Niatonin Protocol**